Convex-Dev/design/docs/cad/020_tokenomics/README.md

 #### Distribution account(s)

-The genesis process SHOULD produce one or more secondary distribution accounts that will hold Convex coins temporarily before distribution to award recipients or purchasers.
+The genesis process SHOULD define one or more secondary distribution accounts that will hold Convex coins temporarily before distribution to award recipients or purchasers.

 The distribution accounts SHOULD NOT hold large balances of coins, and are only intended for short term holdings of coins that are already allocated to recipients (e.g. purchasers who have purchased coins, but not yet provided a public key or account into which the coins can be delivered).
 These balances are considered as issued (i.e. part of the current coin supply) but not yet distributed, i.e. still in the control of the governance body.